stperrakis/thunder/README.md

 ## Usage
+To learn more about how to use `thunder`, please visit our [documentation](https://mics-lab.github.io/thunder/).

 An API and command line interface (CLI) are provided to allow users to download datasets, models, and run benchmarks.
 The API is designed to be user-friendly and allows for easy integration into existing workflows.
 The CLI provides a convenient way to access the same functionality from the command line.